-In the following table, fee and commission income from contracts with customers in the scope of IFRS 15 is disaggregated by major service lines.
+In the following table, fee and commission income from contracts with customers in the scope of IFRS 15 Revenue from Contracts with Customers is disaggregated by major service lines.
 The table also includes a reconciliation of the disaggregated fee and commission income with the Group's reportable segments (see Note 8). a, b, c